OctopusDeploy/blog/blog/2023-10/understanding-performance-team-types/understanding-performance-team-types.md

 ## The best team type

 There's no correct team type.
-A different team type will emerge with different skill sets and at different stages of product development.
+A different team type will emerge at different product stages based on available skills.
 Each team type has an adjustment they could make that will optimize one or more outcomes.

+Because each time type has at least one weakness, you can use then to avoid over-optimizing for one measure.

+For example, the user-centric team has great performance but it has higher burnout, so it has something to learn from a balanced team.
+Similarly, the balanced team isn't making as much impact on the organization, so it can learn from developing and user-centric teams.

 After you assess your team type, you can work out your desired state and make adjustments accordingly.

 ![Relative predicted outcomes for the four team types](team-type-outcomes.png)

-TODO: IS THERE A DIAGRAM FOR WHAT TO CHANGE TO MOVE FROM A -> C, etc. Each arrow could have a "kind of thing to change".

 ## Flat out speed isn't the goal